paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-301-motor-vehicle-safety.md

 Pub.
 L. 106–414, § 11, Nov.
 1, 2000, 114 Stat.
 1806, provided that, by 30 days after Nov.
 1, 2000, the Secretary of Transportation would initiate a rulemaking proceeding to improve the labeling of tires required by this section to assist consumers in identifying tires that may be the subject of a decision or notice under [section 30118 of this title](./chapter-301-motor-vehicle-safety.md#section-30118) and also provided the Secretary could authorize any additional action needed to inform the public of the importance of observing motor vehicle tire load limits and maintaining proper tire inflation levels, with the rulemaking completed by not later than June 1, 2002.

 #### Tire Pressure Warning
 Pub.
 L. 106–414, § 13, Nov.
 1, 2000, 114 Stat.
-1806, provided that,not later than 1 year after Nov.
+1806, provided that, not later than 1 year after Nov.
 1, 2000, the Secretary of Transportation would complete a rulemaking for a regulation, effective not later than 2 years after the date of the completion of such rulemaking, to require a warning system in new motor vehicles to indicate significantly underinflated tires.

 <a id="section-30124"></a>